modx-pro/Docs/en/01_Components/01_pdoTools/04_General_settings.md

 Name | Description | On default
 ---|---|---
 **&class** | Class of a derived object | modResource **&parents** | List of parents to search the result, separated by commas.
 If you put 0, the sample is not limited.
-If parent id begins with a hyphen, it and its children are eliminated from the sample | Current resource
+If parent id begins with a hyphen, it and its children are eliminated from the sample.
+If you have to limit the sample by **&depth** parameter in resource root, you should use **&parents=`+0`** | Current resource
 **&depth** | Search depth of child resources from its parent | 10 **&resources** | List of resources to search the results, separated by commas.
 If resource id begins with a hyphen, this resource is eliminated from the sample. |
 **&templates** | List of templates to filter the results, separated cy commas.
 If template id begins with a hyphen, resources with it are eliminated from the sample. |